jnozzi/cocoadev.com/markdown/JPEGsNSImage.md

 ----
 My answer to the top question...

 You myImage object is specifying its size in user space resolution - which is generally 72dpi - whereas your original imageRep object is specified in actual pixel dimentions.
-If you have a 1600x1600 jpeg file, but it specifies 200dpi, an General/NSImage built from that will default to drawing much smaller than you want.
+If you have a 1600x1600 jpeg file, but it specifies 200dpi, an NSImage built from that will default to drawing much smaller than you want.
 You're specifying your size in two places - first, when you initialize the myImage object and again when you addRepresentation on it - so you may need the following code in two places or just one, I'm not sure:

-General/NSSize mySize;
+NSSize mySize;
-mySize.width = General/myImage bestRepresentationForDevice:nil] pixelsWide];
+mySize.width = myImage bestRepresentationForDevice:nil] pixelsWide];
 mySize.height = [[myImage bestRepresentationForDevice:nil] pixelsHigh];
 [myImage setScalesWhenResized:YES];
 [myImage setSize:mySize];